LaCodon/continuously_diary_recorder/README.md

 You should adapt all environment variables to meet your requirements.
 For all available environment variables, have a look into the ```run-dev.sh``` script.

+The container will automatically train your RASA model on startup.
+You should think about mounting the ```/generated/intents/``` directory to your host system to persist changes in your traingset.

 ## API

 The Bot offers an API to get the collected data: